Matt Gaetz withdraws his name to be Donald Trump's attorney general

 "He was doing very well but, at the same time, did not want to be a distraction for the Administration, for which he has much respect," Trump wrote.
 "Matt has a wonderful future, and I look forward to watching all of the great things he will do!"

+Vice President-elect JD Vance, who escorted Gaetz to meet Vance's fellow GOP senators on Wednesday, posted on X, "I'm extremely grateful for the work Matt put into the nomination process.
+He made his decision to withdraw entirely out of respect for President Trump's administration.
+Matt is a patriot and I look forward to seeing what he does next."

 Trump announced last Wednesday he was tapping Gaetz to serve as the nation's top law enforcement officer.
-Gaetz, a conservative firebrand in Congress, resigned shortly after.
+Gaetz, a conservative firebrand in Congress, resigned his seat shortly after.

-The choice shocked many Republicans on Capitol Hill and raised eyebrows within Justice Department.
+The choice shocked many Republicans on Capitol Hill and raised eyebrows within the Justice Department.

-Gaetz has been under scrutiny amid sexual misconduct allegations, including accusations he had sex with minors, which he's long denied.

 ALSO SEE: Hacker stole documents from file server used in civil case connected to Matt Gaetz: Sources